 Our approach to pain management

-This is where the toolbox of resources we mention throughout our website and our patient resources will become an essential part of your pain management plan.
-Our team will help you to fill the toolbox full of tools you can use to self-manage your symptoms as they arise.
+This is where our patient resources will become an essential part of your pain management plan.
+Our team will help you to fill the toolbox with tools to self-manage your symptoms as they arise.

 Our patients receive whole-body, interdisciplinary care at the Julia Argyrou Endometriosis Centre at Epworth.
-Our team includes pelvic floor physiotherapists, psychologists and pain physicians, to name a few.
+We work with pelvic floor physiotherapists, psychologists, pain physicians and other healthcare professionals that can support you to manage and relieve endometriosis pain.

 What are some of the ways to manage pain?